Moving On: Take or Leave School Library Lessons?

 • I was able to find the lesson so the teacher didn’t need to spend inordinate amounts of her planning time to get me up to speed.

-• I had a starting point for myself rather than scrambling to create something new and trying to determine what resources I had in my fledgling library for the lesson.
+• I had a starting point for myself rather than scrambling to create something new and trying to determine what resources I had in the library that suited the lesson.

 As the year progressed and I worked my way through the previous librarian’s lessons, I jotted down ideas for making them my own, but by not having to recreate already existing lessons, I had the time and enthusiasm to develop my own new lessons with teachers who hadn’t worked with B_.
 Thanks to her, my first year was a success with faculty.

-With that in mind, I believe lessons generated through collaborative planning with teachers should remain on the campus to maintain the continuity a teacher would expect after putting time and energy into planning that lesson.
-One might even reason that any creations for the library during regular contract hours should remain on the campus, including signage, bulletin board decorations, and information documents.
+With that in mind, lessons generated through collaborative planning with teachers would best remain on the campus to maintain the continuity a teacher expects after putting time and energy into planning the lesson.
+One might even reason that any creations for the library during regular contract hours ought to remain on the campus, including signage, bulletin board decorations, and information documents.
 I suspect that’s the reasoning an administrator has when insisting lessons be left on the campus.
 This doesn’t preclude us from copying files and taking them with us, since we shouldn’t have to start from scratch at our new library, either!

 CONSIDER THE INCOMING SCHOOL LIBRARIAN